 Compared with five years ago, the share citing a cable network as their main source is down 16% (from 43% to 36%), and the share citing a broadcast network is down 27% (from 30% to 22%).
 The local news figure has remained relatively constant over this period.

 When asked their preferred media for news, more than half of consumers (55%) cited local TV, according to a recent study from Hearst Television, Inc. and Frank M. Magid Associates, Inc. Websites/internet came in a distant second, mentioned by 19% of consumers.

 No other type of media even received a double-digit answer.
 Cable TV came in third with an 8% response rate, tied with print newspapers.
 Broadcast network news only scored a 5% response rate, and no respondents selected print magazines.

 About the Data: The national survey by the Pew Research Center for the People & the Press was conducted Dec.
 1-5, 2010, among 1,500 adults reached on cell phones and landlines

-Topics: Analytics & Automated, Boomers & Older, Cable, Household Income, Local & Directories / Small Biz, Media & Entertainment, Network, Newspapers, Online, Radio, Retail & E-Commerce, Television, TV Advertising, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Cable, Data-driven, Household Income, Local & Directories / Small Biz, Media & Entertainment, Network, Newspapers, Online, Radio, Retail & E-Commerce, Television, TV Advertising, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.